 You must return to the health unit 2 days after the test is given to have your arm checked, even if your arm looks okay to you.

-Effective June 5, 2017, TB skin testing at Elgin St. Thomas Public Health will be by appointment only.
-Please call 519-631-9900 to book an appointment.
+As of June 5, 2017, TB skin testing at Elgin St. Thomas Public Health will be by appointment only for Elgin County residents.
+Please call 519-631-9900 ext.
+1200 to book an appointment.
+Online booking is not available for TB Skin Testing.

 Elgin St. Thomas Public Health